namdinh2008/job-hive/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature/your-feature-name`.
 5. Open a pull request.

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to modify this `README.md` to better fit the specifics of your project.
-If you need assistance with any part of this setup or have further questions, don't hesitate to ask!